tier4/caret_doc/docs/visualization/callback/callback_scheduling_visualization.md

 ![Callback_Scheduling_Visualization_sample](../../imgs/callback_sched_sample.png)

 - Callback Scheduling Visualization
-  - Short rectangles indicate the callback execution time
+  - Colored rectangles indicate the callback execution time (callback_start to callback_end)
-  - When the mouse cursor hovers over the long rectangular, a tooltip containing information about the callback will be displayed
+  - Information about the callback will be displayed by hovering over the translucent colored areas.
 - Timer Event Visualization
   - Arrows are the expected start timing of the timer callback
-  - If timer callbacks start with delay, the arrows turn red (if on time, white)
+  - If timer callbacks start with delay (5 ms or more), the arrows turn red (if on time, white)
-  - Time duration regarded as delay is 5 ms or more